robot297/JAG_5_2019/Lab 4 Questions.md

 Your program should use the generic types of data structures.
 You should use methods to organize your program.

+The tests don't know what type of data structure you'll use, so they can't test this program very easily.
+So, the way the tests work is to add data, and then try to calculate the fastest time and see if everything seems to be working.
+So, *none of the tests will pass until you've finished the testFastestTimeForLake method*.

 Hint: you may need to combine more than one type of data structure.